Chart Color Schemes

 Payneham South was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Payneham South has a high level of cultural diversity, with 34.0% of its population born overseas and 33.5% speaking a language other than English at home.
-Christianity is the predominant religion in Payneham South, accounting for 53.0% of the population.
-The most notable overrepresentation is in the 'Other' category, which comprises 3.2% of Payneham South's population compared to 1.8% across Greater Adelaide.
+Christianity is the predominant religion in Payneham South, comprising 53.0% of the population.
+However, there is an overrepresentation of Other religions, which makes up 3.2% of the population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity